NTTDATA-DACH/viewnode/README.md

   * docker-in-the-cloud-342-r5khq-9cx2w (running)
   * liveness-test-4-boom (failed)
 ```
-Very popular is combining `kubectl-viewnode` with `watch` command e.g. watching all nodes, pods and containers every second can be configured as follows:
+Very popular is combining `viewnode` with `watch` command e.g. watching all nodes, pods and containers every second can be configured as follows:
 ```
-watch -n1 kubectl-viewnode --show-pod-start-times --show-containers
+watch -n1 viewnode --show-pod-start-times --show-containers
 ```
 # Compatibility
-The `kubectl-viewnode` was tested against _Google Cloud Platform_ with _Kubernetes_ v1.19.
+The `viewnode` was tested against _Google Cloud Platform_ with _Kubernetes_ v1.19.
 It should however work with all clouds supported by [client-go](https://github.com/kubernetes/client-go).